LucasDelfino92/morrowindsharp/mw#.md

 Expands UI functionality with searching, filtering, and more visual feedback.

 [**Alchemical Knowledge**](https://www.nexusmods.com/morrowind/mods/49036)
-Fixes gameplay and interface inconsistencies in the alchemy menu, provides it with built-in effect filter and implements Skyrim-like system for remembering ingredient effects.
+Fixes gameplay and interface inconsistencies in the alchemy menu, provides it with a built-in effect filter and implements a Skyrim-like system for remembering ingredient effects.

 [**Better Questlist**](https://www.nexusmods.com/morrowind/mods/48272)
 Allows highlighting and hiding quests in the Journal questlist.
 Shift-Click on a quest to highlight it, Shift-Click again to hide and Shift-Click a third time to return to normal.